 Joining the Dutch resistance, Corrie and her family are later arrested and sent to concentration camps where some did not survive.
-But there, in prison, Corrie and her sister Betsie were able to inspire hope in others, including a hardened Nazi captain.
+The story is told using flashbacks to happier times; and love and faith are found even in the camps.
+There, in prison, Corrie and her sister Betsie are able to inspire hope in many others, including a hardened Nazi captain.
 Miracles happened and lives are changed forever.

 Performed in Two Acts, the play is delightfully narrated by an aged Corrie ten Boom.
 It’s her

-Fourteen original songs bring the ten Boom family and other characters to life, telling of a “Perfect Love” that can bring hope and light, even in the worst darkness.
-PHOTO: First Reformed Church, Orange City, Iowa – August 18-21, 2016
+14 inspiring original songs bring the ten Boom family and other characters to life, telling of a “Perfect Love” that can bring hope and light, even in the worst darkness.
+PHOTO: Finale – First Reformed Church, Orange City, Iowa – August 18-21, 2016

 ACT 1 Synopsis

 The overture sets the tone… a 91-year-old Corrie walks to center stage and introduces herself.
 Immediately, after her last word, a dramatic (1:30 sec.) video Nazi newsreel is shown on multi-media screens.
-Lights go up, and the live play begins in the ten Boom home, as they prepare for the 100th Anniversary Celebration of the family watch business.
-Family and neighbors join in a musical tribute to the ten Boom family, but soon there’s anxious talk of Nazis taking over Holland; of Jews and others disappearing, radios being confiscated, and growing fears.
+Lights go up, and the live play begins in the ten Boom home, 3 years earlier.
+The women prepare for the 100th Anniversary Celebration of the family watch business, where family and neighbors join in a musical tribute to Casper “Papa” ten Boom.
+But soon there’s anxious talk of Nazis taking over Holland; of Jews and others disappearing, radios being confiscated, and growing fears.
 The days ahead become exciting and perilous, as Corrie’s family risks their lives hiding Jews in a special-built secret room upstairs.
 Love, laughter and hope mix to cover the ever-present threat of discovery.
 Then betrayal by a once-trusted neighbor and Act 1 closes with the family’s dramatic arrest, and a haunting song by Eusie, a cantor, one of hidden Jews—”My Hiding Place.”

 ACT 2 Synopsis